 - If you choose moratorium underwriting and have not experienced symptoms, treatment or advice in the last 5 years then you will be covered for your pre-existing condition

-- If you choose moratorium underwriting and have experienced symptoms, treatment or advice for a pre-existing medical condition in the last 5 years then you may still be covered for that condition, so long as you remain symptom, advice and treatment free for 2 years (from the policy start date)
+- If you choose moratorium underwriting and have experienced symptoms, medication or advice for a pre-existing medical condition in the last 5 years then you may still be covered for that condition, so long as you remain symptom, advice and treatment-free for 2 years (from the policy start date)

 - Additional options can be added such as comprehensive cancer cover, dental cover, mental health cover, pregnancy and eyecare cover

-- Speak to an independent health insurance specialist to get expert advice and guidance to ensure you are getting the most comprehensive cover at the best possible price
+- Speak to an independent health insurance specialist* to get expert advice and guidance to ensure you are getting the most comprehensive cover at the best possible price.
+Plus, for a limited time, you'll qualify for £100 cashback when you take out any private healthcare policy